elotl/kip/README.md

 ##
 **Q.** Are DaemonSets supported?

 **A.** Yes, though they might not work the way intended.
 The pod will start on a separate cloud instance, and not on the node.
+It's possible to patch a DaemonSet so it does not get dispatched to the virtual-kubelet.

 ##
 **Q.** Are you a [kubernetes conformant](https://github.com/cncf/k8s-conformance) runtime?

-**A.** We are not 100% conformant at this time but we are working towards getting as close as possible to conformant.
-Currently we are 70-80% conformant but are hoping to get those values above 90% soon.
+**A.** We are not 100% conformant at this time but we are working towards getting as close as possible to conformance.
+Currently Kip passes 70-80% of conformance tests but are hoping to get those values above 90% soon.

 ##
 **Q.** What cloud providers does Kip support